PHP Include And Post Exploitation

 On your local system, you can easily install it since you have full access.
 Depending on your operating system, you will need to:

-• install nmap on Fedora and use the command ncat.
+• Install nmap on Fedora and use the command ncat.

-• install netcat on Debian and use the command netcat.
+• Install netcat on Debian and use the command netcat.

 On the remote server, netcat is already installed.
-If it wasn't, you can to it using one of the methods below:
+If it wasn't, you can move to it using one of the methods below:

-• add %PDF-1.4 as the first line of the file and use the legitimate upload script;
+• Add %PDF-1.4 as the first line of the file and use the legitimate upload script.

-• use wget to download it from a remote server.
+• Use wget to download it from a remote server.

 For both methods, you will need to have a version of nc compiled for the target operating system and architecture (and most likely a static binary).